rainbowbrained/Timer/README.md

 - PHP Composer.

 #### Backend
-- Clone the project from [IndomaximTechID/storaji](https://github.com/rainbowbrained/Timer) to your local machine.
+- Clone the project from [IndomaximTechID/storaji](https://github.com/IndomaximTechID/storaji/) to your local machine.
-- Open terminal and `cd` into the cloned folder, usually `cd Timer`.
+- Open terminal and `cd` into the cloned folder, usually `cd storaji`.
-- Run `npm install` to install dependencies.
-Or run `npm install --include=dev` to install dependencies.
+- Run `composer install` to install dependencies.
 - Run `cp .env.example .env` to copy the original environtment variables.
 - Modify `.env` file, find `DATABASE_` prefix and change it to your database configuration, you can see documentation about this on [Laravel Site](https://laravel.com/docs/configuration#environment-configuration).
 - Run `php artisan key:generate` to generate application key.